taesikna/critical_path_extractor/README.md

 sed -i -e 's/VSS_dummy[0-9]/VSS/g' jpeg_top.crit.spf.ckt
 ```

-Now, we have obtained critical path SPICE netlist (jpeg_top.crit.spf.ckt) !!
+We have obtained critical path SPICE netlist (jpeg_top.crit.spf.ckt) !!
-You are ready to run HSPICE simulation !!
+You are now ready to run HSPICE simulation !!
 Please use saed32nm_rvt.spf, jpeg_top.crit.spf.ckt, jpeg_top.crit.spf.parasitics.ckt, and jpeg_top.force.ckt (You might have to change the forcing value if necessary) for HSPICE simulation for the delay characterization !!!